mschneider82/keylight-control/README.md

 The Elgato Keylights are being detected by Avahi/Zeroconf multicast DNS resolution.

-Depending on your Linux distribution the necessary packages my not be installed and you have to add the `nss-mdns` package to your system.
+Depending on your Linux distribution the necessary packages my not be installed and you have to add the `nss-mdns` or `libnss-mdns` package to your system.
 After that you have to configure your system to use this facility for the resolution of systems in the `/etc/nsswitch.conf`.

 For Mac OS users the name resolution scheme is called Bonjour and is installed and configured automatically.